vasilionjea/lofi-dx/README.md

 ## Memory
 Given that this is a client-side solution to full-text search, the documents and the index are loaded in memory.
 Although the index is represented space efficiently, keep in mind that a client side full-text search implementation is likely not practical for large enough datasets.

-The point of client side full-text search is to improve the user experience in offline mode, or when Internet connection is flakey, or when such client side feature is more performant than querying a server.
+The point of client side full-text search is to improve the user experience in offline mode, or when Internet connection is flakey, or when such client side feature is desirable over querying a server.
 However, if your app runs into memory issues and crashes the Browser tab because you're trying to load many megabytes worth of documents, then that will actually derail the user experience.
 Have a cap on the total bytes you're storing client-side and loading into memory.

 ## Persistence
 There are methods for writing the index to `localStorage` and later loading it but no other assumptions are made.
 Perhaps `localStorage` (_limited to 5MB_) works for your usecase or you may need to reach for `IndexedDB`.